ebranlard/weio/README.md

 ## Adding more file formats
-There are two ways to add a file formats.
+There are two ways to add a file format.
 If your file format is fairly generic (e.g. CSV, Excel) you can add it directly to weio (see Option 1 below).
 Otherwise, it is recommended to use Option 2 below.

 ### Option 1: Adding a generic/wind energy file format to this repository
 Additional file formats (that are either generic, or commonly used by the wind energy community) can be added as follows: